kt-std/kottans-frontend/README.md

 *If you are feeling totally oppressed, check [this one](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities#turning-off-npm-audit-on-package-installation).*

-P.P.S.
+P.S.
 If there are no images after running the application, add [this code](https://github.com/jakearchibald/wittr/issues/82#issuecomment-735363861) to your `/server/Server.js` file.

 ---